 From April 5 to July 27, 2014, the Victoria & Albert Museum in London organizes an exhibition on the birth of Italian fashion brands, also celebrating the case of Emilio Pucci.
 The Maison also participated to a LuisaViaRoma and Adidas charity project, customizing the FIFA ball for the World Cup.

-In 2014, during Pitti Immagine Uomo, Vogue Italy organizes an event to celebrate Italians designers born in Florence, where the name of Emilio Pucci is celebrated with photo shoots from the Vogue Italy archives.
+In 2014, during Pitti Immagine Uomo, Vogue Italy organizes an event to celebrate Italians designers from Florence, where the name of Emilio Pucci is celebrated with photo shoots from the Vogue Italy archives.
 Moreover, Emilio Pucci creates the installation “Monumental Pucci”, featuring an iconic print depicting the Baptistery of Florence.

 Creative Director: Massimo Giorgetti